Against the Giants: Reception

 Anders Swenson also reviewed dungeon module G-1-2-3, for Chaosium's Different Worlds magazine.
 Swenson notes that the lower level of the hill giant steading "is a conventional underground dungeon, populated with slaves, guards, and the odd monsters", but that the relatively small space occupied by the revolting slaves seems unrealistic.
 Swenson also calls the well-constructed dungeon complex of the fire giants "a tough nut for the adventurers" as the giants are in a place constructed for defense; Swenson did feel that the scale of the map was too small.
 Swenson comments that the reprinting shows the progress TSR has made since these adventures were first published, such as how single products had become longer.
 Swenson does note that the individual room descriptions were lacking a consistent format, and that important monsters can become lost in the middle of a room's description.
 Swenson felt that, although the lower levels can degenerate into a random monster mix, the strong points of these adventures outweigh their flaws.
 Swenson concludes by stating that "Against the Giants is a solid adventure," and that "this would be a worthwhile purchase".Dungeon Master for Dummies lists Steading of the Hill Giant Chief as one of the ten best classic adventures.
 Stephen Colbert, who played Dungeons & Dragons as a child, reminisced about these modules: "Those old "Giants" modules, those were tremendous.
 Those are some of my favorite memories: working my way through fire giant, frost giant, and storm giant castles."
 Ken Denmead of Wired said the first module is a "pretty easy crash-and-grab," the second contains "some really excellent treasure," but the third is "the end-all, be-all of hack-fests".
 According to Denmead, the hill giant adventure does not prepare players for the later adventures.
 Describing the difficulty of battling the fire giants he said, "remember Bambi Versus Godzilla?
 You're Bambi".

+In a retrospective review of Against the Giants in Black Gate, Scott Taylor said "These modules are true pieces of history, the artwork involved stemming from a time when the gaming world was new and truly inventive.
+The art, expanded from the original 1978 modules into a combined 1981 edition of G-1-2-3 Against the Giants, included the talents of David C. Sutherland III, David A. Trampier, Jeff Dee, David S LaForce, Erol Otus, and Willinghan, their images have capturing my imagination for thirty years."